vaibhav382/llm-model-api/readme.md

 <pre>cp .env.example .env</pre>

-- Now, open the `.env` file and add your actual API keys from OpenAI and Groq.
+- Now, open the `.env` file and add your actual API keys from Gemini and Groq.

 6. **Run the API Server**
 - You can run the application directly from your terminal.